ucdavis/hpccf-docs/docs/admin/backups-users.md

 ### Are my backups encrypted?

 Yes, all backups are encrypted with a key that is unique to every PI group.
-This key is protected with normal Linux file-system permissions, so only users in the PI group will be able to even read it to restore data.
+This key is protected with normal Linux file-system permissions, and only users in the PI group will be able to even read it to restore data.

 ### Who can restore files?